pavelzw/moderner-cv/lib.typ

       } else {
         image-frame-stroke = stroke(image-frame-stroke)
         if image-frame-stroke.paint == auto { // use the main color by default
-          image-frame-stroke = stroke((
+          // fields on stroke are not yet mutable image-frame-stroke = stroke((
             paint:color,
             thickness:image-frame-stroke.thickness,